pokt-network/pocket-e2e-stack/README.md

 <br/>

-##### 1. Properly configure the gateway
+### 1. Properly configure the gateway

 Make sure you are on the `dev/make-use-locally` branch on the gateway repository.

-Make sure you follow the proper instructions to replicate the production databse locally (_check the gateway README.md_)****
+Make sure you follow the proper instructions to replicate the production database locally (_check the gateway README.md_)

-Afterwards, add a new entry in the "applications" collection in the gateway's database with the values located in `config/mongo-db-app.json`
+Once you have properly setup the gateway database with production data, add a new entry in the "applications" collection in the gateway's database with the values located in `config/mongo-db-app.json`

 Then, make sure you add the blockchains you are concerned with to the `Blockchains` collection as you have added them to the chains.json in `config/chains.json` in this project.

-When you are ready, create a .env file with the following values:
+When you are ready, create a `.env` file at the root of this repo with the following values:
 (_make sure the paths exist on your machine_)
 ```
 GATEWAY_REPO_PATH=../gateway